awesomeWM/awesome/docs/07-my-first-awesome.md

         -- awful.layout.suit.corner.se,
     }

-These are all possible tiling and floating layouts awesome has.
+These are all possible tiling and floating layouts Awesome has.
 If you don't find all of them useful, you can comment some of them out by adding "--" to the beginning of the line.
 Awesome already comes with three layouts which are not used in the default config, as you can see above.